ddiedrick/SEOgen/README.md

 ## Description

 A codebase that follows accessibility standards that is optimized for search engines.

+My part in this project was to create the repo, upload all the code/photo files, create the readme and add comments to the code.

 ## Link to site: